frieder/dispatcher/README.md

 container images provided by Adobe's SDK but adds the capability to change the user and group ID of the Apache user inside the container via environment variables at startup.
-This is useful to prevent issues on Linux-based host systems where ID 100 is assigned to system user accounts.
+This is useful to prevent issues on Linux-based host systems where ID 100 is assigned to system/service accounts.

 Also check out https://github.com/frieder/aem for a container image of Adobe Experience Manager (AEM) and https://github.com/frieder/aemdev for an example